 psychological, sociological, and criminological literatures in the US and cross-culturally) is used to assess the proposition that censorship reduces anti-social and violent behavior.

-determinants in biology, physics, and theology,” In, Mimesis and Sacrifice: Applying Girard’s Mimetic Theory Across the Disciplines, Marcia Pally, Ed.
+2019 (Oct.) – “Introduction,”in, Mimesis and Sacrifice: Applying Girard’s Mimetic Theory Across the Disciplines, Marcia Pally, Ed.
 London, UK: Bloomsbury Academic.

 2017 – More than a resource: Covenant as a basis for societal organization.
 In, Religion and